 In view of the demonetization which took place in the year 2016 by virtue of which digital payments witnessed massive growth and in consequence to regular purchasing habits have taken a drastic change and have consequently turned cash-free-ranging from buying tea to making relatively huge online transactions.
 In light of the foregoing, the fintech sector has witnessed major success in the recent past and is continuing to be one of the most growing sectors in India.

 3. Data Gathering:

 Fintech companies collect immense data sets through customer spending behaviour subsequent to which they analyse and automatedly identify future purchases of such customers.
-It predicts actions on mortgages, vehicles, or business loans concerning prior experience and customer behaviour.
+It predicts actions on mortgages, vehicles, or business loans concerning prior experience and customer behavior.

 4. Mobile is the new Wallet:

-In light of the paramount transition in the payment methods in India, fintech companies are leading the way in the transformation towards a wallet-less economy.
+In light of the paramount transition in payment methods in India, fintech companies are leading the way in the transformation towards a wallet-less economy.
 In order to do the same, they have introduced and delivered technologies that have made online payments more comfortable and subsequently offer enhanced user experiences.